Greek Island Hopping

 Greek island-hopping itineraries

 It's possible to hop islands in Greece for a weekend or a whole lifetime.
 However, between a week and 14 days is usually enough to showcase the highlights of the region and get a taste for what it means to whiz over the Aegean Sea between sunbaked bays and ouzo-soaked marina towns.
-That's why Med Experience focus on 9-day and 11-day itineraries for their Greek Island Hopping Tours for 18 - 39 year olds.
+That's why Island Hopping focus on 9-day and 11-day itineraries for their Greek Island Tours for 18 - 39 year olds.

 Our 11-day Greek island route begins in the immersive metropolis of Athens.
 There, you'll rub lines from the bucket list with glimpses of the Parthenon and a walking tour through the historic confines of Monastiraki Square.
 Day two is when the islands come into play with an arrival by ferry into Santorini, which greets you with its soaring cliffs and stunning villages that look like wisps of smoke overhead.
 Sunset viewing and gyros eating will ensue before the hop to Ios.
 That's where the island-hopping trip gets pretty wild, thanks to the wealth of pumping clubs and shot bars that exist in the Cyclades's top party destination.
 Paros follows.
 It's the perfect place to soothe the hangover, especially as we do a boat trip out to uber-remote Antiparos to seek deserted swimming coves.
 Then you head to Mykonos, to party on famous Paradise Beach before the return to Athens.